knr-auv/simulation/README.md

 ## Networking
 Client interact with simulation via 2 diffrent channels for video and control.
+- video default port is `44209`
+- contorl default port is `44210`

 ### Packet structure
 All packets are `TCP/IP`.
 Data length is equal to 0 when packet doesn't have data.